PROFESSIONAL KHMER TRANSLATION FOR THE CAMBODIAN MARKET

-As with translation of any languages, Khmer translation is no easy task.
+As with the translation of any language, Khmer translation is no easy task.

 Khmer translation can be a challenge as there are characteristics of the language that can pose issues during translation from and into other languages.

 Unlike the languages spoken by some of its Southeast Asian neighbours, the Khmer language does not employ tones.
 Because it is not a tonal language, Khmer does not have special intonations of words to alter the meaning of the words.

 It is an extremely vowel-rich language.
 An example will be the usage of different social registers with the Khmer language, which will be for informal speech, polite speech, speaking to or about royals or monks.
 There are also different verbs and pronouns in each register – one slight error could make you sound rude and offensive!

 The notable absence of verb conjugations, gender inflections, different endings for single and plural, and no different endings for masculine and feminine makes Khmer translation all the more challenging.

 There is no official method for the transcription of Khmer letters.
 As such, you will find that both words and names of places can be written differently depending on the author- e.g. ‘Hello‘ in Khmer can be written ‘sues’day‘, ‘sour s’day‘, ‘sour s’dei‘ etc.

 All of those mentioned above are merely a drop in the ocean.

 There are many more things to consider than just getting someone who knows Khmer to handle translation into English and from Khmer.